Esri/arcgis-maps-sdk-kotlin-toolkit/README.md

 ## Accessing Esri location services

-Some toolkit components may require access to Esri location services, including basemaps, routing, and geocoding, which requires authentication using either an API Key or an ArcGIS identity:
+Some toolkit components may require access to Esri location services, including basemaps, routing, and geocoding, which requires authentication using either an API Key or an ArcGIS identity.
+The toolkit code is set up to easily use an API key.

 ### API key